Freedom Driving School FAQ's

 Third session - 28 to 40 days after the second session.

-This allows for practice time to develop habits consistent with what we teach and allows for good habits to be developed early in the permit holding period.
+This schedule allows for practice time to adequately develop proper driving habits that are consistent with what we teach.

 Students who wait until the tail end of their permit holding period may be dissapointed to discover they can't get all three BTW sessions completed prior to their driver license eligibility date (see the FAQ regarding practice time required between BTW sessions).